aniftyco/kubit/packages/kubit/README.md

 # Welcome to Kubit!

-[Kubit](https://kubitjs.com) is a full stack framework for building applications.
+[Kubit](https://kubitjs.com) is a full stack framework for building applications in Node.js.

 To get started, open a new shell and run: